bbe2/instructor.brian/README.md

 In 2023, a study by Eloundou, Manning, Mishkin, and Rock (p.1,3) found that 80% of the US workforce have at least 10% of their work tasks affected by LLMs and 19% of all jobs aving 50% skill replacement exposure.
-According to Manning et al., in 2022, GPTs generated functional code 28.8% of the time.
-It’s a fantastic opportunity for struggling coders and neuro-diverse learners to build deep coding skills with AI assistance learning.
-I’m tooling myself to make this happen to help students realize their future sustainability and the necessity of continuous skilling and focus.

 #=> what's.happening? -> ai.agents
 To help student mnemonics at crucial moments, I’m tooling GPT AI agents to